HarithaMadhushanka/flutter-jobseekr/README.md

-# flutter_ui
+# Flutter - UI Design - JobSeekr

-A new Flutter application.
+This project is designed using flutter framework.

 ## Getting Started